Zelenskyy calls liberation of Kherson 'beginning of the end'

 The Russian pullout marked a triumphant milestone in Ukraine’s pushback against Moscow’s invasion almost nine months ago.
 In the past two months, Ukraine’s military claimed to have retaken dozens of towns and villages north of the city of Kherson.

-Ukraine’s liberation of Kherson was the latest in a series of battlefield embarrassments for the Kremlin.
-It came some six weeks after Russian President Vladimir Putin annexed the Kherson region and three other provinces in southern and eastern Ukraine — in breach of international law — and declared them Russian territory.

-John Leicester in Kyiv, and Hanna Arhirova in Odesa, contributed to this report.
+Associated Press writers John Leicester in Kyiv, Ukraine, and Hanna Arhirova in Odesa, Ukraine, contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine